david3651/aimlops/documentation/01-aml-job.md

 ---
+---
 challenge:
-    module: Use an Azure Machine Learning job for automation
+    module: Use a Vertex AI Custom Training Job for Automation
-    challenge: '1: Create an Azure Machine Learning job'
+    challenge: '1: Create a Vertex AI Custom Training Job'
 ---

 <style>